 We have some customers that purchase a large amount of products from us and we are also reliant on distributors to assist us in selling our products.
-Our largest single customer accounted for approximately 4% of our 2023 net sales and our largest distributor accounted for approximately 3% of our 2023 net sales.
-Consolidation of any of our customers, including MSOs, distributors and body shops, could decrease our customer base and impact our results of operations if the resulting business seeks different sales terms or chooses to use one of our competitors for the consolidated business.
-The loss of any of our large customers or significant changes in their level of purchases, as a result of changes in business conditions, working capital levels, product requirements, consolidation or otherwise, could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Our largest single customer accounted for approximately 5% of our 2024 net sales and our largest distributor accounted for approximately 3% of our 2024 net sales.
+Consolidation of any of our customers, including MSOs, distributors and body shops, could decrease our customer base and impact our business, financial condition, results of operations and cash flows.
+For example, consolidation among distributors, like that seen within the refinish end-market in 2024, may create larger enterprises with greater negotiating power, resulting in changes to purchasing behaviors (including if the resulting business engages in inventory destocking measures) or the loss of our customers if the resulting business chooses to use one of our competitors for the consolidated business.
+Further, the loss of any of our large customers or significant changes in their level of purchases, as a result of changes in business conditions, working capital levels, product requirements, consolidation, inventory destocking or otherwise, could have a material adverse effect on our business, financial condition, results of operations and cash flows.

 In addition, certain key customers have substantial purchasing power and leverage in negotiating contractual arrangements with us.
 These customers have demanded and may in the future demand contract terms that differ considerably from our standard terms and conditions.
-Large orders have also included and may in the future also include severe contractual liabilities if we fail to provide the quantity and quality of product at the required delivery times or fail to meet other obligations.
-While we attempt to contractually limit our potential liability, we have agreed to and we may in the future agree to unfavorable contracting terms to secure these orders.
-Such actions could expose us to significant additional risks should we fail to meet our obligations, which could result in a material adverse impact on our business, financial condition, results of operations and cash flows.
+Large orders have also included and may in the future also include severe liabilities if we fail to provide the quantity and quality of product at the required delivery times or fail to meet other obligations.
+While we attempt to contractually limit our potential liability, we have agreed to, and we may in the future agree to, unfavorable contracting terms to secure these orders.
+Such actions have exposed us, and in the future could expose us, to significant additional risks should we fail to meet our obligations.
+For example, failure to meet customer expectations or contractual obligations related to the quality of our products has previously resulted in liabilities or indemnification claims, including those resulting from the operational matter discussed in Note 6 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K; any such future failures may result in a material adverse impact on our business, financial condition, results of operations and cash flows.